This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Buy this if you need multiple dimmable plug-in night lights for hallways and bathrooms on a budget.
+Buy this if you need multiple dimmable night lights for hallways and rooms where modest warm light suffices.
+Skip it if you need brighter output or a sensor that turns off in dim indoor light.

 Check Latest Price